Jerod Gunsberg, Los Angeles Criminal Defense Lawyer

 Confused yet?
 Here’s something else you should know.
 Some cities within Los Angeles County have their own City Attorney Offices to handle misdemeanors.
 For example, Santa Monica has a City Attorney’s office to handle misdemeanor filings.
 But Beverly Hills uses the District Attorney’s office to handle the vast majority of misdemeanors.
 And some cities contract out with local law firms to serve as their “city attorney’s office” to prosecute local municipal code violations.

-Another thing to know: Sometimes people get arrested on felonies and the case is then presented to the District Attorney by the police.
+Something else to know is that sometimes people get arrested on felonies and the case is then presented to the District Attorney by the police.
 The DA’s office may decide the allegations don’t rise to felony conduct and refer the matter to the local City Attorney’s Office.
 This is why every competent attorney knows to check with the local city attorney even if the DA rejects the case.
 Make sure your lawyer knows to do that!

-If you or a loved one are being prosecuted by the Los Angeles City Attorney, the Los Angeles District Attorney or any prosecutorial agency, contact the Law Offices of Jerod Gunsberg at (323) 633-3423 or (310) 210-0744 or via this confidential email contact form.
+If you or a loved one is being prosecuted by the Los Angeles City Attorney, the Los Angeles District Attorney or any prosecutorial agency, contact the Law Offices of Jerod Gunsberg at (323) 633-3423 or via the secure contact form on this page to schedule a free and confidential consultation.